Regulatory

 - Can private companies import crude oil into India?

-- Crude imports dominated by PSU refiners (IOC, BPCL, HPCL) and Reliance/Nayara.
+- Crude imports dominated by PSU refiners (IOC, BPCL, HPCL).
+Private refiners (Reliance, Nayara) also import.
 DGFT IEC (Importer Exporter Code) mandatory.

 - Are refined products (diesel, fuel oil, gasoline) tradeable by private importers in India?